Benefits of Fermentation and How to Make Sauerkraut

 • Press into an airtight container, and leave some room at the top of the jar as the cabbage will expand.
 Make sure the cabbage is completely covered with the juice.
 (I usually use an extra cabbage leaf on the top, and something heavy to weigh the cabbage down).

-• The longer you leave it out, the stronger the flavor.
-Experiment with what flavor you prefer.
-Once you’ve reached a flavor you like, you can refrigerate it.
+• The longer you leave it out, the stronger the flavour.
+Experiment with what flavour you prefer.
+Once you’ve reached a flavour you like, you can refrigerate it.

 • Remember – you’ll know if it’s gone bad; the smell will be off-putting.